IshaAg07/Task_05_Descriptive_Stats/README.md

 5. Which player committed the most turnovers?
 6. Which player had the most ground balls?
 7. Who scored the most goals this season?
-8. Who was the most improved player (using custom metric)?
+8. Who was the most improved player (using custom metric)

+These were also cross-checked using LLM-generated responses.

 ## ✏️ Prompt Engineering

-A separate document (`LLM_Prompts_Task_5.docx`) outlines the natural language prompts corresponding to each of the above statistics.
-These prompts are designed to be used with an LLM in the next phase of this research project.
+A separate document (`LLM_Prompts_Task_5.pdf`) outlines the natural language prompts corresponding to each of the above statistics.
+These prompts were submitted to an LLM via API for evaluation.

-## 📌 Next Steps

-In the upcoming reporting period:
-- Integrate the cleaned dataset and prompts into an LLM (e.g., ChatGPT, Claude)
+## 🤖 LLM Integration

+In the second phase, we used the Groq API with the LLaMA 3 (70B) model to answer each of the 8 prompts.
+Since raw CSV input is too large for LLMs, the dataset was summarized into a readable format and provided as context.

+For each prompt:
+- The model’s answers were printed and stored.
-- Validate the model’s answers against the descriptive statistics
+- Answers were compared against the Python results.
-- Document performance, reasoning quality, and failure cases
+- Minor discrepancies were documented in assists per game and goals per game.

+A reflection summary and failure analysis have been added to document the LLM’s accuracy, reasoning quality, and limitations.

+## 📊 Visualizations

+Two basic visualizations were added:
+- Goals scored vs. Player Names
+- Custom Impact Score vs. Turnovers

+These visualizations helped verify outlier performance and interpretation accuracy.

+## 📌 Reflection Summary

+This project combined basic statistical analysis with LLM reasoning evaluation.
+The LLM performed well on simple factual prompts but struggled slightly with derived or aggregate metrics.
+Despite minor discrepancies, this approach shows strong potential for using LLMs in sports analytics.

+## 🗂️ Files in Repository

+- `LLM.ipynb`: Full Google Colab notebook with cleaned data, Python stats, prompts, and LLM API calls
+- `README.md`: Project description (this file)
+- `LLM_Prompts_Task_5.pdf`: All 8 prompts used for LLM testing

+🚫 The actual dataset (`WOMENS_2025_TEAM.csv`) is excluded from this repo per instruction.

+## 🧪 Future Exploration

+- Try alternate models (Claude, ChatGPT-4o) for answer accuracy
+- Introduce ambiguous judgment prompts (e.g. which player could help win more games)
+- Visualize LLM accuracy vs. ground truth for all questions